 Tires on the front and rear axles of vehicles operate at different loads and perform different steering, driving, and braking functions.
-For these reasons, they wear at unequal rates and tend to develop irregular wear patterns.
+For these reasons, they wear at unequal rates.

 These effects can be reduced by timely rotation of tires.
 The benefits of rotation are especially worthwhile with aggressive tread designs such as those on all season type tires.
 Rotation will increase tread life, help to maintain mud, snow and wet traction levels and contribute to a smooth, quiet ride.